bradley35/CPU/README.md

 #### Critical Path:

-The critical path is: `memory stage result (one input to a LOAD/STORE) -> Execute stage (add the immediate from the instruction to the forwarded address) -> Memory Controller (where to route the instruction) -> Check if appropriate memory device (i.e. UART or Cache) is ready to recieve a request -> Assert stall -> Prevent instruction fetch/execute/decode registers from being updated`.
+The critical path is: `memory stage result (one input to a LOAD/STORE) -> Execute stage (add the immediate from the instruction to the forwarded address) -> Memory Controller (where to route the instruction) -> Check if appropriate memory device (i.e. UART or Cache) is ready to receive a request -> Assert stall -> Prevent instruction fetch/execute/decode registers from being updated`.
 On my FPGA, this takes almost exactly 10 ns (which meets the 100 Mhz clock of the device), and given my current design, there is little way to optimize it further.
 I have already replicated the input path to the execute stage (to reduce fanout) and provided a dedicated add path just to calculate memory addresses.

 ## Firmware